-While the rate for pricing is based on the hour, Cloud Dataflow service usage is billed in per second increments, on a per job basis.
+Although the rate for pricing is based on the hour, Dataflow service usage is billed in per second increments, on a per job basis.
 Usage is stated in hours (30 minutes is 0.5 hours, for example) in order to apply hourly pricing to second-by-second use.
-Workers and jobs may consume resources as described in the following sections.
+Workers and jobs might consume resources as described in the following sections.

 Workers and worker resources

-Each Cloud Dataflow job uses at least one Cloud Dataflow worker.
-The Cloud Dataflow service provides two worker types: batch and streaming.
-There are separate service charges for batch and streaming workers.
+Each Dataflow job uses at least one Dataflow worker.
+The Dataflow service provides two worker types: batch and streaming.
+Batch and streaming workers have separate service charges.

-Cloud Dataflow workers will consume the following resources, each billed on a per second basis.
+Dataflow workers consume the following resources, each billed on a per second basis.

 - Storage: Persistent Disk